osmandapp/docs/content/osmand/plugins/trip-recording.md

 In the **iOS** version, to open [settings](/osmand/start-with/first-steps#how-to-manage-your-settings) for configuring Trip recording, do the following:

-1. Go to: {% data variables.ios-values.menu %} → {% data variables.ios-values.sett_settings %}.
+1. Open {% data variables.ios-values.menu %} → {% data variables.ios-values.sett_settings %}.

 2. Select a [profile](/osmand/personal/profiles).